-ALICE Response to Violent Critical Incident ALERT Be aware of surroundings LOCKDOWN ENHANCED Make yourself and students a hard target 0 Don't assume loud pops are fireworks Lockdown is a semi-secure starting point in which to make survival decisions.
+ALICE Response to Violent Critical Incident ALERT Be aware of surroundings LOCKDOWN ENHANCED Make yourself and students a hard target Don't assume loud pops are fireworks Lockdown is a semi-secure starting point in which to make survival decisions.
 Don't assume others are contacting law enforcement If evacuation is not an option, lock/secure the door and barricade any entry points to your room using desks, chairs, file cabinets, etc. Inform 911 of an active shooter to allow for appropriate dispatch of emergency responders Prepare to counter, if age appropriate, or evacuate if possible.
 Instead of code words, give as clear and accurate information as possible.
 Call 911, silence cell phones, be prepared to counter and evacuate if possible (consider window exit if necessary).
-Answer the vital questions of who, what, when, where, and how INFORM Share lifesaving information COUNTER Move, make noise, and throw Provide constant and real time updates of the threat to include: shooter's location, direction, description, weapon 0 Use as a last resort, when other options are not possible (i.e. a locked door does not exist or the active shooter breaches a secured room) Utilize your camera system, PA system, shared communications (walkie-talkie, text, Xello, etc.), horns or bells 0 Move and create as much distraction as possible, throw objects at the shooter's face to provide opportunity for swarm and evacuation Continue to inform all the way to reunification.
-This information will allow staff, students, and first responders to make important lifesaving decisions 0 Swarming is recommended for high school aged students only.
+Answer the vital questions of who, what, when, where, and how INFORM Share lifesaving information COUNTER Move, make noise, and throw Provide constant and real time updates of the threat to include: shooter's location, direction, description, weapon Use as a last resort, when other options are not possible (i.e. a locked door does not exist or the active shooter breaches a secured room) Utilize your camera system, PA system, shared communications (walkie-talkie, text, Xello, etc.), horns or bells Move and create as much distraction as possible, throw objects at the shooter's face to provide opportunity for swarm and evacuation Continue to inform all the way to reunification.
+This information will allow staff, students, and first responders to make important lifesaving decisions Swarming is recommended for high school aged students only.
 When used, try and do so in a group and grab the shooters limbs and pull them to the ground.
-Hold the shooter down and ensure the weapon is out of their reach Call 911 if you can safely do so 0 Put weapon in a trash can, never display the weapon to first responders or police.
+Hold the shooter down and ensure the weapon is out of their reach Call 911 if you can safely do so Put weapon in a trash can, never display the weapon to first responders or police.
 Call 911, and carefully listen and comply with police when they arrive.
-EVACUATE Put distance between you and the shooter 0 Decide if you can safely evacuate.
-Whenever you can safely do so, remove yourself from the danger zone If the active shooter is known to be in an isolated section of the building, staff and students in other areas should safely evacuate while those in direct danger can perform enhanced lockdown or counter Bring something to throw at the shooter should you encounter them.
+EVA Put distance betw CUA een you Decide if you can safely evacuate.
+Wheneve zone r you ca an safely do so, remove yourself from the danger Bring something to throw at the shooter should you encounter them.
 If fired upon, run in a zigzag pattern as fast as you can Call 911 as soon as you can safely do so All students and school personnel should mobilize to any designated rally points and ultimately to the reunification site